CSC207-UofT/course-project-mer/phase2/DesignDocument.md

 ## Specifications:

-Plamer will present a set of features of a music player:
+Plamer presents:

-- Can import audio files and play them
+- Import audio files and play them

-- Can pause/change tracks
+- Pause/change tracks

-- Can seek/reverse to a position when playing a track
+- Seek/reverse to a position when playing a track

-- Can display a song’s metadata
+- Display a song’s metadata

-- Can store a user’s login information
+- Store a user’s login information

-- Can store a user created playlist
+- Store a user created playlist

-- Has multiple play mods (repeat on/off, shuffle)
+- Multiple play mods (repeat on/off, shuffle)

 ## Major Design Decisions: